 - Surgical excision is best avoided due to the risk of sinus or fistula formation.

 - Patients with rectal stricture or other advanced complications may require surgical intervention.

 - If diagnosed in the primary/secondary stages, full cure is expected with appropriate antibiotic therapy.
 The problem of emerging resistance to doxycycline needs to be considered in patients who are not responding to treatment.

 - Tertiary cases may have long-term complications despite bacteriological cure.

-- Infection provides no significant immunity to future re-infection, and relapse of infection after treatment may occur in some cases.
+- Infection provides no significant immunity to future re-infection and relapse of infection after treatment may occur in some cases.